nwang227/CPSC340/docs/syllabus.md

 There is no penalty for using late days up to these limits.
 If you over-use late days, you will get a 0 on that assignment.
 In exceptional circumstances, we can work something out through the academic concession process (see below).
 "I had a lot of assignments in my other courses" or similar is not grounds for this; do your best to plan ahead, and keep in mind that each assignment is only a relatively small percentage of your final grade.

 ### Citing sources
-If you use information from students outside your group or from online sources or lecture notes, cite this at the start of each question. **You will receive a mark of 0 for the assignment (and possibly other consequences) if you are found copying from other sources without citation**.
+If you use information from students outside your group or from online sources or lecture notes, cite this at the start of each question. **You will receive a mark of 0 for the entire assignment or exam (and possibly other consequences) if you are found copying from other sources without citation**.

 ### Midterm